 You may also wish to arrange an appointment with your child’s GP if you feel that this is appropriate if your child’s difficulties are due to medical reasons.
 However, the SENCo may be able to help you to find other sources of support should you require these, such as health or social care.

 A number of people are in place to support your child.
-Mr S Williams, Assistant Principal, SENCO acts as your first point of call for matters relating to SEN. Alongside this, the senior leadership team also consists of Mr. S Kearns, Vice Principal for Behaviour and Mrs. S Long, Assistant Principal for Behaviour and welfare.
-RSA is also equipped with non-teaching pastoral Head of year, Learning facilitators (Teaching Assistants) and tutors.
+Mr S Williams, Assistant Principal, SENCO acts as your first point of call for matters relating to SEN. Alongside this, the senior leadership team also consists of Mr. S Kearns, Vice Principal for Behaviour and Attitudes.
+RSA is also equipped with non-teaching pastoral Head of year, Achievement Assistants (Teaching Assistants) and tutors.

 Support at the Academy is funded through the SEND Notional Budget.
 Support is then allocated on a needs basis, meaning that those students with the most complex needs will be given the most support.
 However, should this not be sufficient to meet the needs of the students, the Academy (with the support of the parents) may make an application for additional funding by means of an Education, Health and Care Plan (EHCP).

 The efficacy of support will be measured through the analysis of appropriate data.
 This will then be shared with parents/carers at Annual Review meetings where applicable, and at Progress Review evenings.

 Student progress is shared through regular Progress Review evenings, written reports and frequent phone calls home.

 Our aim is to include all students in activities outside the Academy.
 This may require consultation with parents / carers in order to make the necessary adaptations and risk assessments may also be undertaken.

 The SEND Governor:

 The named governor with SEND responsibility is Jo Goodman.

 The governor will: